This article is based on a paper written in written in high

 As it turned out, the commission that was sent to Washington

-leadership of Otis to present the proposed amendments arrived just
+under the leadership of Otis to present the proposed amendments

-day before the new arrived of the signing of the Treaty of Ghent,
+arrived just one day before the new arrived of the signing of the

-came to a halt.
-The New England secessionists had only
+and, therefore, such plans came to a halt.
+The New England

-Ironically, it was a Federalist, James A. Bayard, who was
+was a Federalist, James A. Bayard, who was instrumental in

 In his early days as a politician, William Plumer called himself a Federalist.
 On November 17, 1804, he wrote concerning the Democrats: "To such a party, so long as I am what I am, and they remain what they are now, I never can or will unite."
 32However, he had an independent spirit.
 He voted according to conviction instead of following a strict party line.
 The first time he differed with the members of his party was on November 3, 1803 over granting funds for the purchase of Louisiana.
 The incident upset him considerably.
 33As time went on, these disagreements grew more frequent.